AvgJoe-cpu/LLMGT/README.md

 ## Dataset creation

 We construct a dataset of 2×2 games with labeled structure: NE, dominance profiles, and payoff matrices derived from constraint-based sampling.
-We support two formats: NE-only and fully labeled.
+Two formats are supported: NE-only and fully labeled.

 For dataset construction, see the [build_games module documentation](https://avgjoe-cpu.github.io/LLMGT/build_games.html)
 or the [source file](src/llmgt/data/build_games.py).